Poverty in South America: Argentina

 The health needs of the poor in Argentina (and of a sizable proportion of the working class) is attended to by the public hospital system, which received funding of around US$8 billion in 2009, and whose quality of care typically falls short of the systems relied on by the nation's middle and upper classes (health cooperatives and private health insurance); health care for poor (and most non-poor) senior citizens is overseen by PAMI.
 The National Housing Fund (FONAVI) and its successors, the Provincial Housing Institutes, have also benefited the poor by facilitating access to affordable housing, and since 1976, has completed over a million housing units.
 The socio-economic crisis at the time prompted the enactment of the Program for Unemployed Heads of Households in early 2002, and at its height in 2003, around 2 million beneficiaries received debit cards worth 150 pesos (US$50) for part-time work; by 2010, the plan's impact on employment had become negligible.

 Birth control among the poor, especially access to contraceptives, has long been discouraged by a succession of Argentine governments.
 Government policy instead rewards large families with subsidies that rise disproportionately with the seventh child, Argentine women have long had among Latin America's lowest birth rates (averaging 2.3 births per woman in recent years).

+Poverty in Argentina increased dramatically in 2024 as Javier Milei deregulated large parts of the Argentinian economy, removing price controls, subsidies, and cutting tens of thousands of government jobs in an attempt to stabilize the Argentine peso.
+This has led to a surge in poverty, with poverty rates reaching a all time high of 57.4% in February, 2024 and being 51.8% in April 2024.
+Food inflation was particularity hard hit, with most soup kitchens being unable to maintain adequate supply.
+According to UNICEF Argentina's child poverty was on track to reach 70% with growing austerity, Argentina's economy is set to shrink by 2.5% in 2024.